weaveworks/weave-gitops-private/docs/adrs/0008-http-responses-from-apis-with-entitlements.md

  * Entitlement is valid, and has not expired, but the feature is not "entitled"
  * Entitlement is "invalid", perhaps the secret is corrupted in the cluster

-APIs that require "entitlement" should should validate the entitlement token and respond as follows:
+APIs that require "entitlement" should validate the entitlement token and respond as follows:

 ### Entitlement is valid, and has not expired, and the feature is "entitled"